 - use splints, casts, leg braces, canes, crutches, walkers, or wheelchairs

-- need extra time, as well as assistance, moving around classrooms, between classes, and throughout school
+- need extra time or help to move around classrooms, between classes, and throughout school

-- may be late to class due to difficulties getting around
+- be late to class due to problems getting around

-- miss class time to participate in occupational or physical therapy during the school day
+- miss class time to do occupational therapy or physical therapy

-- use adaptive technology to help with writing, drawing, and other activities
+- use assistive technology to help with writing and other activities

 - need extra time to complete assignments

 - need special seats and desks or tables, and extra space for wheelchairs or other equipment